 Parameter | Description |

 Custom Startup Script | Customizes the environment or performs initialization tasks during instance startup.
-The custom script runs after the image and resources are ready but before development applications like JupyterLab and Web IDE start.
+The custom script runs after the image and resources are ready but before development applications such as JupyterLab and Code Server start.

 Note Timeout is 3 minutes: The custom script increases instance startup time and has a timeout of 3 minutes.
-Do not perform long-running tasks like image downloads in the script.
+Do not perform long-running tasks such as image downloads in the script.
 View script run logs: After the instance starts, find the logs generated by the custom script in the /var/log/user-command/ directory.

 |

-Environment Variables | Used for the main container startup, system processes, and user processes.
+Environment Variable | Used for the main container startup, system processes, and user processes.
 Add custom environment variables or override system defaults as needed.
-Note: Do not modify the following environment variables: # Modification will not take effect
+Note: Do not modify the following environment variables: # Modifications do not take effect

 JUPYTER_NAME: Constructed from instance information by default.
-Can be used to modify the jupyterlab URL access path.
+Can be used to modify the JupyterLab URL access path.

 JUPYTER_COMMAND: Jupyter startup command.
-Default is set to lab to start jupyterlab.
+Default is set to lab to start JupyterLab.

 JUPYTER_SERVER_ADDR: JupyterLab service listening address.
 Default is 0.0.0.0.